Behavioral changes during COVID times

 How to make kids follow restrictions?

 We can set boundaries with them.
 Parents have a hard time making them understand and have repeated arguments because the kids do not listen.
 There can be support groups where we can say that even XYZ person is going through, and we have to deal with it because we don’t have any option, so if you want to recover fast, then you have to do this.
 We can set a rule book for them and explain to them that if they follow the restrictions for one month, they can have a one bite of what they like at the end of the month.
-We have to creatively engage the kids and make them understand.
+And we have to creatively engage the kids and make them understand.
 We do not always need to indulge in food but can use anything that they like.

 Heart-touching experience with kids